NiChrosia/Mindeploy/README.md

 ### Running

 Running your mod is done by the gradle task `runMindustry`.
 Do note that this requires having `mindustryVersion` set in your gradle.properties, as a mindustry tag, i.e. v135.

+Mindeploy automatically generates a `run/` directory to store the Mindustry instance, allowing for easy modification & the ability to use multiple different versions (across your device.)
+(The way this works is by setting the `MINDUSTRY_DATA_DIR` environment variable in the `runMindustry` task.)